enemra/skylark-curl/README.md

 # skylark-curl

-Utilities to sign your requests to the Swift Navigation Skylark API.
+Utilities to sign requests to the Swift Navigation Skylark API.
 We offer two modes of operation:

 1) A CLI passthrough to `curl` that will HMAC-sign requests for you.
 2) An HTTP proxy that will sign your requests in flight.
 (Coming soon.)